maybleMyers/H1111/README.md

 ## Requirements

 - Python 3.10
 - CUDA 12.4

 ## Basic Installation

-If you already have musubi tuner installed and running you should just be able to download h1111.py and pip install gradio tiktoken then run with python h1111.py
+If you already have musubi tuner installed and running you should just be able to download h1111.py and

+pip install gradio tiktoken ffmpeg ffmpeg-python

+then run with python h1111.py

 ## Basic Installation (Linux)